autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

   ![Autodetect](/img/getting_started/autopi_canfd_pro/autodetect.png)

   :::warning
-  Choose the active strategy (OBD ACTIVE AND J1939 ACTIVE) only if the Passive strategy didn't work.
-In some edge cases, vehicle can receive MIL (Malfuncion Indicator Lamp) on your vehicle's dashboard when picking the active strategies.
+  In some cases, the vehicle may produce MIL (malfunction indicator lamp) notifications on the dashboard when active strategies are used for protocols that are not supported by the vehicle.
   :::

 Every time the Autodetection is used, it triggers an **events** that could be seen in the events section.
 This should help users to understand a little better what is happening on a device.
 These are some of the examples for the events: